Appendix Vergiliana

-The Appendix Vergiliana is a collection of poems traditionally ascribed as being the juvenilia (work written as a juvenile) of Virgil.
+The Appendix Vergiliana is a collection of Latin poems traditionally ascribed as being the juvenilia (work written as a youth) of Virgil (70–19 BC).

 Many of the poems in the Appendix were considered works by Virgil in antiquity.
 However, recent studies suggest that the Appendix contains a diverse collection of minor poems by various authors from the 1st century AD.

 Scholars are almost unanimous in considering the works of the Appendix spurious, primarily on grounds of style, metrics, and vocabulary.

-Composition

-The collection most likely formed in Late Antiquity.
-The individual components are older: ancient authors considered the Culex to be a youthful work of Virgil's and the Ciris is ascribed to Virgil as early as Donatus' Vita.
+Authorship

+Besides the Eclogues, the Georgics, and the Aeneid, a collection of minor works attributed to Virgil certainly existed by the reign of Nero.
+These poems were not included in the edition of Virgil's works published after his death by Varius Rufus and Plotius Tucca and are not found in any of the major Virgilian codices, nor is there any allusion to them in the vita prefixed to the 1st century commentary of Valerius Probus.
+The vita which preceded the 4th century commentary of Donatus, which is generally supposed to be heavily dependent on the 2nd century Suetonius, enumerated the Catalepton, Priapea, Epigrammata, Dirae, Ciris, and Culex as early works of Virgil; yet as two 15th century manuscripts omit the Catalepton and Ciris, but insert the Moretum, Henry Nettleship suspects that Suetonius referred only to the Culex, of which he goes on to give a brief account, and the rest of the list is interpolated.
+Suetonius adds, however, that "he also wrote the Aetna, about which there is some controversy."
+The phrase "about which there is some controversy" is lacking in some manuscripts, and believed by some critics to be interpolated.
+The life given by Servius contains the statement, "he also wrote these seven or eight books: Ciris, Aetna, Culex, Priapea, Catalepton, Epigrammata, Copa, Dirae."

+The Culex is quoted as Virgilian by Statius and Martial, and in Suetonius' Life of Lucan.
 Quintilian quotes Catalepton 2 as the work of Virgil.
 The Elegiae in Maecenatem cannot possibly be by Virgil, as Maecenas died eleven years after Virgil in 8 BC.
 The poems are all probably by different authors, except for the Lydia and Dirae which may have a common author, and have been given various, nebulous dates within the 1st century AD.
 The Culex and the Ciris are thought to have been composed under the emperor Tiberius.
 Some of the poems may be attempts to pass works off under Virgil's name as pseudepigraphia, such as the Catalepton, while others seem to be independent works that were subsumed into the collection like the Ciris which is influenced more by the late Republican neoterics than Virgil.